ChillAndImprove/ThreagilePlus/README.md

 ## TODOs
 Tests:
-- Technical Assets
+- **Technical Assets:**
-	- Test everthing
+  - Test everything
-- Data Asset
+- **Data Asset:**
-	- Set
+  - Configuration:
     - Tag
-		- Dropdown Menü
+    - Dropdown menu
-		- Buttonz.b description
+    - Buttons, e.g., description

-- Trust Boundary
+- **Trust Boundary:**
-	- Set
+  - Configuration:
     - Button
     - Dropdown
-		- Elemente raus bewegen und reinbewegen
+    - Move elements in and out

-- Connections
+- **Connections:**
-	- We can click on an edge via js and then check those values
+  - Use JavaScript to click on an edge and then verify the values

 - Check Risks readonly
 -[REMOVE this] Check RiskTracking readonly
 - Check if ID change, changes the value too.